mutugi-c/mutugi-c/README.md

 - 🌱 Specifically, I am exploring APIs in client-side JavaScript.
 - 👯 I’m looking to collaborate on web development and Geo-ICT projects.
 - 💬 Ask me about GIS, remote sensing solutions and football.
+- ⚡ Fun fact: A map without a scale is just a picture.

 <h3>Let's Connect 🤝</h3>